-The event which featured top Caribbean pro surfers attracted 16 pro men, 5 pro women and 12 junior pro surfers along with thousands of patrons to the south coast’s premiere surf contest venue.
+The event which featured top Caribbean pro surfers attracted 16 pro men, 5 pro women, and 12 junior pro surfers along with thousands of patrons to the south coast’s premier surf contest venue.

 There was much excitement as Jamaica’s top surfers matched up against the best from Barbados and showed that the Jamaicans are a force to be reckoned with.
 JSA President Billy Wilmot provided lively commentary throughout the day with help from CSN Director Nic Donawah.